w3c/insafe/readme.md

 It exposes a `check(options)` function that returns a Promise.
 This Promise will

 - resolves to `true` if the URL is valid
-- rejects with the erro
+- rejects with the error the checker encountered when checking the URL

 Example: